orcasound/orca-eye-aye/README.md

 These two phases will include the following related tasks:
 Build an open-access vessel image dataset using images from the M2 system and publish it under a Creative Commons license.
 1. Create an open-access side-view vessel image dataset using images from the M2 system and publish it under a Creative Commons license.
-We classify marine vessels into 11 classes (as of 08/21/2023), including:
+The marine vessels are classified into 11 classes (as of 08/21/2023), including:
     - non-commercial small
     - non-commercial medium
     - non-commercial large